 Favorite Tasting Rooms in Calistoga and Diamond Mountain

 Bennett Lane – Solid producer of premium wines in Calistoga that just revamped their tasting room (August 2011).
 Our favorites here are the Cabernet Sauvignon, and both the white and red meritages named Maximus.
 3340 Highway 128, Calistoga (877) MAX-NAPA (629-6272)

 Kelly Fleming Wines – Off of the Silverado Trail, in the Simmons Canyon area, lies a stunningly beautiful winery with tons of exposed stone on the walls and even within the 7000 square feet of caves.
 The property offers several locations for lovely scenic views.
-Kelly Fleming, the owner and winemaker, purchased 300 acres in 2008 and crafts outstanding Cabernet Sauvignon from the 12 acres of vines planted here.
+Kelly Fleming, the owner, purchased 300 acres in 2008 and Celia Welch, the winemaker, crafts outstanding Cabernet Sauvignon from the 12 acres of vines planted here.
 The Sauvignon Blanc and Rose are also very well made.
 The grapes that don’t make it into the namesake estate Cabernet Sauvignon are used as the base for another delicious wine under their companion label (Big Pour).
 Gorgeous winery, lovely views, and a gracious and welcoming staff here make a visit worthwhile.
 2339 Pickett Road, Calistoga (707) 942-6849 [reservation required]

 Larkmead Vineyards – Founded in 1895, this historic winery currently produces about 7000 cases a year, including some excellent red wines.
 We like their Cabernet Sauvignon, their proprietary blend Firebelle, and another red blend called LMV Salon.
 1100 Larkmead Lane, Calistoga (707) 942-0167 [reservation required]